Guillerbr/Tupan/Readme.md

 ## Use Sendgrid Api email service
      Automated Email Sending Provider.
-     Create your sendgrid account, customize your private API key, add the key to the .env file at SENDGRID_API_KEY.
+     Create your sendgrid account, customize your private API key.
+     Add the you private key to the .env file at SENDGRID_API_KEY.

 ## Access token and requirement headers